ms-iot/content/en-US/Samples/OpenCV.md

     pBuffer.As(&pBufferByteAccess);

     // Get pointer to pixel bytes
-    pBufferByteAccess->Buffer(&dstPixels);
+    HRESULT get_bytes = pBufferByteAccess->Buffer(&dstPixels);
+    if (get_bytes == S_OK) {
         memcpy(dstPixels, image.data, image.step.buf[1] * image.cols*image.rows);

-    // Set the bitmap to the Image element img1->Source = bitmap;
+        // Set the bitmap to the Image element storedImage->Source = bitmap;
     }
+    else {
+        printf("Error loading image into buffer\n");
+    }
+}
 {% endhighlight %}

-This function changes the image contained in the "img1" XAML UI element to the contents of the "image" argument.
+This function changes the image contained in the "storedImage" XAML Image element to the contents of the "image" argument.

-4. Add the Upload Button (btn1) handler
+4. Add the Upload Button (loadImageButton) handler

     Add the following function right after the UpdateImage function

 {% highlight C++ %}
-// replace the image pane with an image in the "assets" folder, grpPC1.jpg void OpenCVExample::MainPage::btn1_Click(Platform::Object^ sender, Windows::UI::Xaml::RoutedEventArgs^ e) {
+void OpenCVExample::MainPage::loadImageButton_Click(Platform::Object^ sender, Windows::UI::Xaml::RoutedEventArgs^ e)
+{
     cv::Mat image = cv::imread("Assets/grpPC1.jpg");
-    Lena = cv::Mat(image.rows, image.cols, CV_8UC4);
+    _stored_image = cv::Mat(image.rows, image.cols, CV_8UC4);
-    cv::cvtColor(image, Lena, CV_BGR2BGRA);
+    cv::cvtColor(image, _stored_image, CV_BGR2BGRA);
-    UpdateImage(Lena);
+    UpdateImage(_stored_image);

 }
 {% endhighlight %}

-This function opens an image and uploads a default image to the *img1* UI element.
+This function opens an image and uploads a default image to the *StoredImage* UI element.

-5. Add the Canny Edge Button (btn2) handler
+5. Add the Canny Edge Button (cannyEdgesButton) handler

     Add the following function right after the last handler:

 {% highlight C++ %}
-// run a Canny filter on the image contained in "Lena", display the results to the image pane void OpenCVExample::MainPage::btn2_Click(Platform::Object^ sender, Windows::UI::Xaml::RoutedEventArgs^ e) {
+// run a Canny filter on the image contained in \_stored_image, display the results to the image pane void OpenCVExample::MainPage::cannyEdgesButton_Click(Platform::Object^ sender, Windows::UI::Xaml::RoutedEventArgs^ e) {
-    //Canny filter
     cv::Mat result;
     cv::Mat intermediateMat;
-    cv::Canny(Lena, intermediateMat, 80, 90);
+    // Calculates if each pixel is part of an edge based on the gradient at that pixel
+    // If a pixel gradient is higher than 90, the pixel is accepted as an edge
+    // If a pixel gradient value is below 80, it is rejected.
+    // If the pixel gradient is between 80 and 90, it will be accepted only if it is connected to a pixel with a gradient above 90. cv::Canny(_stored_image, intermediateMat, 80, 90);
     cv::cvtColor(intermediateMat, result, CV_GRAY2BGRA);
     UpdateImage(result);
 }